Front End Development: Programming Languages, Job Outlook, and Resources

 Most Common Front End Programming Languages

 As we’ve mentioned previously, there are important coding languages needed to become a front end developer.
 While some may seem easier to learn than others, front end development has one of the fastest turnarounds for coding education!
+The most common front end programming languages are:

 CSS or Cascading Style Sheets goes hand in hand with HTML.
 CSS takes the text-based website that you’ve made and applies things like color, images, videos, and other media to it.
 CSS makes websites look more appealing to viewers.